 Part 2: Writing your first book

 Writing a great book: so simple in concept, yet so hard in practice.
 There are plenty of resources and guides on Reedsy that can help you with various aspects of the book-writing process.
-But to simplify things, we’ll break it down into three steps:
+For starters, you can sign up for our free novel-writing course.

 Plan your book

 Some writers prefer to fly by the seat of their pants.
 But for the best chance of actually completing your book, we’d urge all first-time authors to plan their book.
 But what might this entail?

 Novelists can plan their book by creating character profiles, dabbling in worldbuilding, and outlining their plot.
 Remember: just because it’s in your plan, doesn’t mean that it’s set in stone — these documents are just there to provide you with a sense of direction.
 To learn more about planning your novel, check out the following resources:

 - How to Outline a Novel (with template)

 - How to Plot a Novel Using the 3-Act Story Structure (free course)